Robert B. Weide: Curb Your Enthusiasm

 The exact screenshot which became a meme.

 From 2000 to 2005, Weide served as principal director and an executive producer of Larry David's HBO comedy series Curb Your Enthusiasm.
 He became involved in the series after receiving a script by David titled "Prognosis Negative".
 In 1998 David told Weide that HBO was interested in doing a comedy special about David's return to stand-up—"ostensibly a documentary with some behind-the-scenes footage.
 And he told me he wanted me to direct it."
 The special turned out to be the beginning of the series.
 Since then David and Weide have often collaborated, with Weide serving as a director and executive producer.
-Weide returned with the show in 2007, directing "The Anonymous Donor", and has continued to guest direct since.
+Weide returned with the show in 2007, directing "The Anonymous Donor", and continued to guest direct until the show ended.

 Weide received several Primetime Emmy Award nominations for his work on the show, eventually winning for Outstanding Directing for a Comedy Series in 2003 during its third season.
 His ending credit on the show has become part of an internet meme.

 How to Lose Friends & Alienate People

-Weide's first feature film as director, How to Lose Friends & Alienate People, was released in October 2008, to generally unfavorable reviews, though it topped the United Kingdom's box office during its opening weekend.
+Weide's first feature film as director, How to Lose Friends & Alienate People, was released in 2008 to generally unfavorable reviews, though it topped the United Kingdom's box office during its opening weekend.

 Woody Allen: A Documentary (2011)

 Weide's next documentary, Woody Allen: A Documentary, explored the career of filmmaker and comedian Woody Allen as part of PBS's American Masters series.
-The film takes a look at Allen's nearly seven-decade career as a director and comedian.
+The film looks at Allen's nearly seven-decade career as a director and comedian.
 It features interviews with Allen, Diane Keaton, Scarlett Johansson, Martin Scorsese, Chris Rock, Owen Wilson, Larry David, Penelope Cruz, and Leonard Maltin.
-It received favorable reviews, earning a 90% on Rotten Tomatoes based on 21 reviews.
+It received favorable reviews and has a 90% rating on Rotten Tomatoes based on 21 reviews.
 The website's critical consensus states: "Driving aside the most polemical aspects of the director's biography, Woody Allen: A Documentary draws an interesting picture of the filmmaker's opus while allowing some glimpses of his intense personal life."
 The New Yorker critic Richard Brody wrote: "It's a close look at how Allen's career was shaped, from his Brooklyn youth to his precocious launch as a comedy writer, his rise to local fame as a standup comedian and to national celebrity on television, his move from screenwriter to director of the 'early, funny' films to internationally lionized auteur to pariah and, gradually, back again."

 Weide was the director and main writer for Mr. Sloane, a 2014 British comedy series.